EMERGING LEADERS IN PUBLISHING SUMMIT 2019

 Fee: $725 CDN (includes all course materials)

-Panel discussions, lectures, and conversations will focus on the impact of these shifts on staffing structures and agendas, on the appropriate strategies for managing career development, in-house training, operational roles, staff growth, and the roles that freelancers and service providers properly play, and how management and leadership can be approached in a small industry in which there is little opportunity for lateral moves.
+Panel discussions, lectures, and conversations will follow the author’s role in the pre-publication and publication processes, and in the shape of emerging publishing models.
+What is the impact on staffing structures and agendas, on the appropriate strategies for managing career development, in-house training, operational roles, staff growth, and the roles that freelancers and service providers properly play?

 Each day opens with lectures led by top industry professionals followed by afternoon break out brainstorming sessions and one-on-one mentoring opportunities.

-This inaugural workshop will set the stage for future collaborations between industry and academic instructors and both credit students and industry participants.
+This immersive workshop will set the stage for future collaborations between industry and academic instructors and both credit students and industry participants.

 Dave Anderson is the Executive Vice President, Content Sales at Rakuten Kobo.
 Managing a global network of local merchandising and sales teams in almost 20 countries, he is responsible for growing revenue and margin of the eBook business worldwide.
 He oversees merchandising, promotions and pricing as well as content analytics, and works closely with the CRM and Big Data teams to optimize the Rakuten Kobo offering, ensuring every customer finds the right book at the right price.
 Dave joined Rakuten Kobo in 2011 and was formerly the Vice President, Publisher Relations and Merchandising for English territories.
 Before joining the company, Dave was a management consultant with Accenture where he focused on retail operations and international market expansion.
 Prior to Accenture, he spent seven years with Indigo Books & Music Inc. working in the areas of supply chain, inventory management and assortment planning.